What to Expect When You're Expecting: Digital properties

 WhatToExpect.com debuted in April 2005.
 The What to Expect mobile app launched on iOS in 2009 and Android in 2014.
 The digital properties provide information about preconception, pregnancy, the postpartum period, and child and infant health.
 The app provides users with personalized resources, tools, and information based on their due date or child’s birthday, including 3D renderings, common symptoms, and weekly videos.
+As of November 2024, the app had over 5 million downloads on the Google Play Store and more than 340,000 reviews on the Apple App Store.

+In 2022, the What to Expect mobile app was given a "*Privacy not included" rating by the non-profit Mozilla Foundation.
+In 2024, 404 Media reported that security researcher Ovi Liber had found serious vulnerabilities in the What to Expect mobile app, including the exposure of the email addresses of group administrators in the community forum as well as an API endpoint that allowed for user passwords to be brute forced, neither of which the company responded to when alerted by Liber.

 What to Expect Project

-In 1997, the author, and former publishing executive, Lisa Bernstein, founded the What to Expect Foundation whose stated mission is to help low-income families expect healthy pregnancies, safe deliveries and happy babies.
+In 1997, author, and former publishing executive, Lisa Bernstein, founded the What to Expect Foundation whose stated mission is to help low-income families expect healthy pregnancies, safe deliveries, and happy babies.
 The Foundation changed its name to What to Expect Project, which is a 501(c)3 public operating charity.
 The organization’s stated mission is “educate and empower moms in need so they can expect healthier pregnancies, safer deliveries, healthier babies, and healthier futures.”